western marsh marigold elkslip 350x303 The Great Elkslip Experiment Part I

 Young Calthus leptosepala aka mountain marsh marigold.

-Euell Gibbons is such a good, old-fashioned, story-teller.
+Euell Gibbons is such a good, old-fashioned storyteller.
 His book reads like the account of the foraging grandfather I never had.
-Last summer I read half of Stalking the Faraway Places aloud to Gregg in the car, and in many ways it was the book that inspired me to take to the field to find more plants I didn’t yet know.
+Last summer I read half of Stalking the Faraway Places aloud to Gregg in the car, and it inspired me to take to the field to find more plants I didn’t yet know.

 Elevation-Specific Foraging